Functional normalizing flow for statistical inverse problems of partial differential equations: Numerical Examples of Conditional Functional Normalizing Flow

 \subsection{Conditional Functional Normalizing Flow}

-In this subsection, we demonstrate the process of training the conditional network and obtaining an initial rough approximation of the posterior distribution directly from the trained network.
-We focus on the inverse problem of estimating the permeability distribution in a porous medium from a discrete set of pressure measurements, as studied in \cite{calvetti2018iterative}.
-Considering the steady-state Darcy flow equation ($\ref{equ:darcy}$), the primary objective of the inverse problem is to infer the possible values of the parameter $u$ based on the measurement data $\bm{d}=(w(x^1), w(x^2), \ldots, w(x^{\bm{N}_d}))$ at the measurement points $\bm{x}=(x^1, x^2 , \ldots, x^{\bm{N}_d})$ of the solution $w$.
-To approximate the posterior distribution, we employ a 5-layer functional Sylvester flow similar to the approach described in Subsection $\ref{subsec4.2}$.
-To effectively train the conditional network, we generate the training dataset according to the following process:
+In this subsection, we detail the training process of the conditional network and the extraction of an initial posterior approximation directly from it.
+Considering the steady-state Darcy flow equation (\ref{equ:darcy}), the inverse problem aims to infer the posterior distribution of the parameter $u$, given measurement data $\bm{d} = (w(x^1), \ldots, w(x^{N_d}))$ at points $\bm{x} = (x^1, \ldots, x^{N_d})$.
+To approximate the posterior, we employ a 5-layer functional Sylvester flow similar with Subsection \ref{subsec:darcy}.

+To effectively train the conditional network, we generate the training dataset based on the following process: